Crypto Adoption Around the World: Qatar

 The framework provides companies the ability to apply for token service provider licenses, hence ensuring that transactions in digital assets are secure and regulated.

 Despite all the regulatory restrictions, over time, interest in cryptocurrencies did grow among individual investors in Qatar.
-Global trends—integration of blockchain technologies and the rise of institutional players such as BlackRock—only improved crypto awareness.
+Global trends—integration of blockchain technologies and the rise of institutional players—only improved crypto awareness.

 Still, interest remains essentially speculative, and many potential investors need a clear regulatory framework.